 - (A) Accreditation or Approval.
 Credit will be given only for completion of MCJE activities that are accredited or approved by the Board. - (B) Course Length.
-One hour of credit will be awarded for each 60 minutes of instruction.

-- (C) Credit Increments.
-Credits will be awarded in 15-minute increments, rounded up or down to the nearest 15 minutes. - (D) Local Education Activities.
+One hour of credit will be awarded for each 60 minutes of instruction. - (C) Credit Increments.
+Credits will be awarded in 15-minute increments. - (D) Local Education Activities.
 Local education activities will be subject to approval by the Board for credit upon submission of appropriate documentation.
 Accreditation will be determined by the Board according to the standards set forth in Mich CJE R 6(A). - (E) Self-Study.
 Self-study will not be approved for credit.